code

 Step 1: Initial Access to the Web Application

 We accessed the web application and evaluated the logic by reviewing the client-side code and performing basic functionalities.
-Then, we noticed a certain directory being used repeatedly in the application called docs.
+Next, we observed that the application repeatedly used a directory named docs.
 However, at first glance, it did not return any interesting information besides an HTTP 200 OK response code.

 Exploring the Web Application and Accessing Directories